SamanthaVelasquez98/SamanthaTucker/README.md

 - 👋 Hi, I’m @SamanthaTucker
-- 🌱 I’m currently learning Python, React, SQL
+- 🌱 I’m currently learning Python, PostgresSQL, Flask
 - 📫 How to reach me: Main email is samtucker9801@gmail.com , my LinkedIn is : https://www.linkedin.com/in/samantha-tucker-1827a9128/

 <!---